ArenKDesai/Aren-s-Notes/Survey of Botany/Plant Cells.md

 ## Cell Cycle
 Eukaryotes have 1000x the DNA of prokaryotes, and the DNA is more complex.
 The DNA is tightly wound to fit in the cell.
 The cell cycle occurs in prokaryotes and chloroplasts.
-It allows plants to increase in size
+It allows plants to increase in size, repair damaged tissues, and develop specialized cells for different function

 Unlike eukaryotes, prokaryotes don't have the cell cycle.
 Instead, they divide through binary fission.
 This is because they have no nucleus (circular DNA in nucleoid), their DNA replicates, etc.